 Written by: Winie Ao* Money, money, money, must be funny, in the rich man’s world.
 I. INTRODUCTION For a potential bankrupt, the notion of “money” is far from funny.
-Indeed, it is his very lifeblood – For a potential bankrupt, the notion of “money” is far from funny.
-Indeed, it is his very lifeblood – … Continue reading The Basics of Bankruptcy in Singapore
+Indeed, it is his very lifeblood – the source of both his worry and glee.
+To bring some assurance and clarity to persons who may have … Continue reading The Basics of Bankruptcy in Singapore

 Ending a marital relationship is a major life decision, and it can be one that is stressful, emotional, and complicated.
 Should you be thinking of calling your marriage quits, you are not alone, and there are available avenues of the law you can turn to for your situation.

 Imagine falling asleep on the bus home and waking up to find the stranger sitting next to you touching you inappropriately.
 How would you react?
 Would you push him away or hit him in self-defence?
 The number of molestation cases have recently been on the rise.

 For better or for worse, divorce is increasingly common today.
 Yet, a divorce does not represent the clean break that one might hope for.
 Your financial life may still be connected to your spouse’s even after divorce.

 Business negotiations can be lengthy.
 In the course of negotiations, parties might make a verbal promise to do or not do something.
 There might also be emails recording the promise or showing that there were verbal negotiations.
 But if the promise does not end up in a written contract, can you hold the other party to it?

 Written by: Ian Chiang* I. Introduction With COVID-19 hitting the economy hard, many smaller businesses and employees are struggling to stay afloat.
 Someone you know, such as your friends or relatives, could be looking for loans to tide them through this period.
 If so, they may ask you to sign a letter of guarantee.
 What … Continue reading What You Should Know Before Signing That Letter of Guarantee